How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 Key Takeaways

-• Plan before you arrive.
-Study the floor map, mark priority booths, and download the SEMA Show app at home — the show is too large to navigate on instinct alone.
+Plan before you arrive.
+Study the floor map, mark priority booths, and download the free SEMA Show app from the iOS or Android app store before you leave home.
+The show is too large to navigate on instinct alone.

-• Use seminars strategically.
-The educational programming runs parallel to the show floor and often delivers more actionable value than an equivalent amount of browsing time.
+Use seminars strategically.
+More than 99 free professional education sessions run parallel to the show floor and often deliver more actionable value than an equivalent amount of browsing time.

 Written by